 About a year and a half ago, Mark Jackson, the information security officer at San Rafael, Calif.-based Westamerica Bank, began researching data loss prevention products for the regional community bank.
-His search began after a Department of Financial Institutions auditor recommended the technology as a way for Westamerica Bank to
+His search began after a Department of Financial Institutions auditor recommended the technology as a way for Westamerica Bank to manage insider threats.

 The system needs to be malleable enough to adjust its ID of data to the business.